 - Materials for class projects;

 - Membership dues in student clubs;

 - Voluntarily purchased pictures, publications, class rings, graduation announcements, etc.

 - Voluntarily purchased student accident insurance;

 - Musical instrument rental and supplies;

 - Personal apparel, used in extracurricular activities, that become the property of the student;

-and

 - Activity fees

+- Technology fees

+- FACS fees

-- Technology fees FACS and art fees Activity Fees
+- Activity Fees

+- PE Fees

-PE Fees Industrial Arts/Welding fees Drivers Education Fees
+- Industrial Arts/Welding fees

+- Drivers Education Fees

-Books will be rented by all students.
+- Art fees

+All students will rent books.
 The rental fee is due on the day of enrollment.
 If it is not possible to pay the rental fee on the day of enrollment, arrangements should be made in the office for payment on the earliest possible date.
 A payment plan will be established.
 If payment is not received in a timely manner the Kansas Debt Recovery System will be used.